synox/youtube-dl-interactive/README.md

 > This is alpha version, use it at your own risks! 😱
 > Thanks in advance for reporting bugs. #sharethelove 😊

 Only tested on macOS so far.
+It uses the `youtube-dl` in your `PATH`.